-This episode, Mak and G discuss why children need bank accounts, the different types of bank accounts a child can open, and how to open a checking account for the first time.
+In this episode, Mak & G discuss why children need bank accounts, the different types of bank accounts a child can open, and how to open a checking account for the first time.

-Mak and G are opening up their first-ever bank account, they want to make sure they open the right one, but how to pick between so many different banks?
+Mak & G are opening up their first-ever bank account, they want to make sure they open the right one, but how to pick between so many different banks?

-This episode Mak and G look at why children need bank accounts, the different types of bank accounts a child can open, and how to open a checking account for the first time.
+In this episode Mak & G look at why children need bank accounts, the different types of bank accounts a child can open, and how to open a checking account for the first time.

 “A checking account keeps your spending money safe, while your savings account keeps your savings safe.” – Mak